Frederick Paul Irby

-Rear Admiral Frederick Paul Irby CB DL (18 April 1779 – 24 April 1844) was a British Royal Navy officer and Deputy Lord Lieutenant of Norfolk.
+Rear-Admiral Frederick Paul Irby CB DL (18 April 1779 – 24 April 1844) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.

-Birth
+Early life

-Frederick Irby was born on 18 April 1779, the second son of Frederick, 2nd Baron Boston and his wife Christian (née Methuen).
+Frederick Irby was born on 18 April 1779.
+He was the second son of Frederick Irby, 2nd Baron Boston, and his wife, Christian (née Methuen).
+Among his siblings were George Irby, 3rd Baron Boston, Charles Leonard Irby, and Anne Maria Louisa Irby (who married Henry Peachey, 3rd Baron Selsey).

-Early Royal Naval career
+His paternal grandparents were William Irby, 1st Baron Boston, and Albinia Selwyn.
+His maternal grandfather was Paul Methuen of Corsham Court, MP for Westbury, Warwick, and Great Bedwyn, and his uncle was Paul Cobb Methuen, also MP for Great Bedwyn.

+Career

 He entered the Royal Navy on 2 January 1791, serving on the Home and North America and West Indies Stations.
 As a midshipman in HMS Montagu he was present at the Glorious First of June in 1794.
 On 6 June 1797 he was promoted lieutenant and appointed to HMS Circe, in which he was present at the Battle of Camperdown.
 He was wrecked off the Texel in HMS Apollo on 7 January 1799.
-Promoted to commander on 22 April 1800, he became the captain of HMS Volcano, a bomb vessel, moving in 1801 to HMS Jalouse operating in the North Sea.Jalouse, while under his command, was instrumental in saving HMS Narcissus when she was driven ashore on the coast of Holland.
+Promoted to commander on 22 April 1800, he became the captain of HMS Volcano, a bomb vessel, moving in 1801 to HMS Jalouse operating in the North Sea.

+Jalouse, while under his command, was instrumental in saving HMS Narcissus when she was driven ashore on the coast of Holland.
 Irby's youngest brother, Charles Leonard Irby, was a midshipman on board Narcissus, having joined her on 23 May.

-Post captain
+Later career

 Promoted post-captain on 14 April 1802, he appears to have been placed on half pay.
 He married Emily Ives Drake, sister of Lady Boston (and hence his sister-in-law), on 1 December 1803.
 He was appointed in command of a unit of the Sea Fencibles in the Essex District in 1805, and on 7 August 1807 his wife died giving birth to a son.
 He returned to sea to command HMS Amelia in December 1807, serving under Rear Admiral Stopford on the Home Station.
 On 24 February 1809 he took part in the Battle of Les Sables-d'Olonne, which drove three large French frigates aground and destroyed them, gaining the special approval of the Admiralty.
 In 1811, in company with HMS Berwick and HMS Niobe, he destroyed the French frigate Amazone near Barfleur.
 He became the senior officer on the West Africa Squadron later in 1811.
 The Action of 7 February 1813 between Amelia and the French frigate Aréthuse ended his naval career.
 Captain Irby was seriously wounded and after 1813 he saw no further active service.
 The seventh report (1813) of the African Institution expressed the organization's gratitude for Irby's efforts in reducing the slave trade.

+In 1831 he was appointed Companion of the Order of the Bath and, in 1837, was promoted to Rear Admiral.
+He served as a Magistrate and Deputy Lord Lieutenant of Norfolk.